Header blog

 A project submitted by a private company can be considered as category 2, provided that:

-• the project's paramount objective is for common benefit
+• The project's paramount objective is for common benefit

-• all assets co-financed by the IFE will belong irrevocable to a non-profit entity
+• All assets co-financed by the IFE will belong irrevocable to a non-profit entity

-• potential revenues / profits generated by the project will not be distributed to private entities or persons
+• Potential revenues / profits generated by the project will not be distributed to private entities or persons

 Is a private commercial company eligible for projects of Category 1 or 2?